Moses Kizige: Early life and education

-Career
+Political career

+Kizige first entered elective politics in 1996, when he was elected Member of Parliament (MP) for Bugabula North Constituency in Kamuli District representing the National Resistance Movement (NRM) political party.
 He is an active community leader in his home district.
 He represented his current parliamentary constituency between 1996 until 2006 but lost during the 2006 general election.
 Between 2006 and 2016 he served as Senior Presidential Advisor on Foreign Affairs.
 On 6 June 2016, he was appointed State Minister for Karamoja.